eiinu/nutui-docs/src/docs/react_taro/intro-react.en-US.md

 ## Features

 * 🚀 70+ high-quality components covering mainstream mobile scenarios
-* 💪 Supports a set of code to develop multi-terminal Mini Programs +H5 at the same time (Taro version planning)
+* 💪 Supports a set of code to develop multi-terminal Mini Programs +H5 at the same time
 * 📖 Based on JD APP 10.0 visual specification
 * 🍭 Support on-demand reference
 * 📖 Detailed documentation and examples